sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Templates/Creating_a_new_template.md

 It's possible to add template-variables in the project's template files.
 Those variables will be substituted with the appropriate content as the project is created.

-By default, variables are not replaced.
-If you need to turn this on, use "t.replace\_parameters = true" in the project template definition to enable substitution
+{{% alert title="⚠️ Warning" color="primary" %}}By default, variables are not replaced.
+If you need to turn this on, use "t.replace\_parameters = true" in the project template definition to enable substitution{{% /alert %}}

 The following variables are supported: